rob3rtroessler/CS14115_2024_MASTER/session_07/session_07_lab_manual.md

 There are various methods in JS that allow us to grab a DOM element and manipulate it.
 The most prominent ones are the `.querySelector()` and the `getElementById()` method.
-Below you can find the code snippet for the query selector (that works exactly like a CSS selector with tags , classes, and IDs).
+Below you can find the code snippet for the query selector (that works exactly like a CSS selector with tags, classes, and IDs).
 In addition, we also included an entire website example that has an event listener that fires 'on click' and selects a paragraph by ID and changes it.
 Feel free to
     create a new html file and copy-paste the code and try it out.
 Try to change the method in the code from the getElementById method to the querySelector method.